The Dochas Centre 50 Campbell Street, Lochgilphead, Argyll PA31 8JU Scottish Charity No 029821

-People who decide to seek counselling skills support are often unclear about exactly what is involved.
-Use of counselling skills is a process that helps people to make choices or reach decisions about how to handle their concerns.
+People who decide to seek counselling support are often unclear about exactly what is involved.
+Use of counselling is a process that helps people to make choices or reach decisions about how to handle their concerns.

 After making contact an appointment will be made for you to come in to the centre and have an initial assessment where we establish if we can help and the client meets the criteria.

 A counselling skills worker will then be identified (if available) and a start date arranged.

 Counselling sessions normally last 50mins and a block of 8 sessions are recommended, but this can vary from each client.

 If the client wants to continue we advise that they take a 4-

 The Dochas Carers Centre had an established Life after Bereavement group that met fortnightly, but found that people who were grieving were often reluctant to come into a group, therefore we started to think about how we could establish a more person-